S. P. Hinduja: Personal life

 Alongside his younger brothers Gopichand, Prakash and Ashok, Hinduja are known as the patriarch of India's "fab four".

 Hinduja was married to Madhu Srichand Hinduja, and they had two daughters.
-Hinduja is a Sindhi Hindu.

 A daughter, Vinoo Srichand Hinduja, is on the board of management for the P. D. Hinduja National Hospital and Medical Research Centre in Mumbai.

 On 19 May 1992, Dharam Hinduja, his youngest son, died a few days after receiving 70% burns from self-immolation in a hotel room in Mauritius, as part of a suicide pact with his wife, who survived.
 He had secretly married Ninotchka Sargon, a Roman Catholic Australian, at Chelsea Register Office in January that year.

 In 2001, Hinduja was involved in the UK's "cash-for-passports" scandal, where he donated money for the Millennium Dome while applying for British citizenship, leading to the resignation of Peter Mandelson.

 Hinduja was teetotal and a strict vegetarian.
 He was known to bring his own vegetarian food to the Queen's banquets at Buckingham Palace.

 His wife, Madhu, died in January 2023.
 Hinduja died of complications of Lewy body dementia in London, on 17 May 2023, at age 87.